 You need to tell us if there are any changes to your family’s circumstances.
 Some factors that may affect your payment include:

 - changes in family income caused by a new job, going back to work or losing a job

 - increased work hours, a pay rise, increased profits from business or investment dividends

-- a change in your relationship status (for example, getting married, or becoming partnered in a registered or de facto relationship (either same-sex or opposite-sex))
+- a change in your relationship status; for example, getting married, becoming partnered in a registered or de facto relationship, separating from your partner, or if your partner dies

 - children entering or leaving your care

 - a change to your child care arrangements